 Redang Island Transport

-We recommend you to view our full guide on how to get to Redang Island.
-Or check out a summarised infographic we put up here:
+We recommend you to view our full guide on how to get to Redang Island here.

 The basic gist is that travellers should head for Shahbandar jetty at Kuala Terengganu (KT) or Merang jetty where ferries will depart for Redang Island.
 Some resorts operate their own ferries that typically depart from Merang Jetty.
 Other resorts will take advantage of the public ferry departing from the Shahbandar jetty to the Kampung jetty in Redang, after which passengers will be moved to other resorts vessels.
 Usually, these ferry transfers are included in the package price of the resort.